-Mesa County Search and Rescue Locates Missing Hikers with goTenna Pro X + ATAK
+Mesa County Search and Rescue Locates Missing Hikers with goTenna Pro X Series + ATAK

 The Mesa County Search and Rescue Ground Team conducts rescue operations in support of Mesa County Sheriff’s Office in Colorado.
 With an average of 60 search and rescue missions per year, this highly-skilled group of 40 volunteers is familiar with the rugged and mountainous terrain in Mesa and neighboring counties.
 Even still, it’s incredibly difficult for field teams to give frequent and accurate reports of their locations and search progress during a mission.
 From central command posts and mountain ridge tops, teams have limited connectivity, which quickly diminishes as they venture further into ravines and drainage basins.
 Rescuers utilize traditional voice radios for communications and even in good conditions, the process of reading their Universal Transverse Mercator (UTM) to command units who then hand-plot their location coordinates on a map ends up clogging precious channel traffic.
 When minutes can be the difference between life and death for those in need of rescue, teams can’t afford to be out of touch with command for long.